FamilySearch/GEDCOM.io/_pages/tag-def/SUBM-LANG.md

 uri: https://gedcom.io/terms/v7/SUBM-LANG

-standard tag: LANG
+standard tag: 'LANG'

 specification:
   - Language
   - |
     A language the subject of that record understands.

     The payload of the `LANG` structure is a language tag, as defined by [BCP 47].

 label: 'Language'